keithy/groan-dev/README.md

 ## git Sub-modules

-`groan` is included as a sub-module of `groan-dev` so tat the two may be developed in parallel.
+`groan` is included as a sub-module of `groan-dev` so that the two may be developed in parallel.

 ## Use hardlinks